gchq/Palisade-services/palisade-service/README.md

 See palisade-service/doc/palisade-service.drawio for the source of this diagram
 --->
 ![Palisade Service diagram](doc/palisade-service.png)

 The routing of requests is shown in the diagram above.
-The yellow boxes indicate the client, and the purple are kafka topics.
+The green box indicate the client request, the red box indicates if an error has occurred, and the purple are kafka topics.

 ## Message Model and Database Domain